david-kishi/Learning-Parallelization-with-MPI/README.md

 # Learning Parallelization with MPI
-Repository containing submodules for all assignments and extra resources for learning High Performance Computing utilizing theories of parallelized computation.
+Repository containing submodules for all assignments and extra resources for learning High Performance Computing utilizing theories of parallelized computation and MPI (Message Passing Interface).

 ## Contact
 David Nguyen - david@knytes.com